ewjay/fapiwiki/FAPI_Meeting_Notes_2018-01-17.rst

 Berlin Group
 ======================
 Torsten reported on the progress on the negotiation with Berlin Group.
-He seemed to have managed to put OAuth as the fourth SCA mode, though it is Vanilla OAuth + MTLS + PKCE.
+He seemed to have managed to put OAuth as the fourth SCA mode (other three are embedded, decoupled, redirect), though it is Vanilla OAuth + MTLS + PKCE.
 For the signature, they are using https://datatracker.ietf.org/doc/draft-cavage-http-signatures/, which is an individual draft written by an Oracle guy.
 (STET is also using the same.)